 The Reception set AR88D was originally manufactured as the Reception set AR88.
 It still bears this name on the front panel.
 The change in designation occurred between the serial numbers 003000 and 010000 and coincides with a change in the design of the output transformer to provide a 600 ohm balanced line output and a 20,000 ohm headphone output.
 The original AR88 featured a 20 ohm headphone output.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the RCA AR88D.
+We collect prices paid by real hams over the years to help you estimate the value of a used RCA AR88D.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the RCA AR88D might be around:
+Based on historic data, today's second-hand price of the RCA AR88D is around: